handsontable/handsontable/docs/content/guides/cell-features/clipboard.md

 ---
 title: Clipboard
 metaTitle: Clipboard - JavaScript Data Grid | Handsontable
-description: Copy data from selected cells to the clipboard, using the "Ctrl/Cmd + C" shortcut or the right-click context menu.
+description: Copy data from selected cells to the clipboard, using the "Ctrl/Cmd + C" shortcut or the context menu.
 Control the clipboard with Handsontable's API.
 permalink: /basic-clipboard
 canonicalUrl: /basic-clipboard
 tags: